bentoml/BentoML/docs/source/tutorial.rst

    side by side with this guide.
 As you go through this guide, you can simply run the sample code from the Colab Notebook.

-   You will be able to try out most of the content in the tutorial on Colab besides the docker container part towards the end.
-This is because Google Colab currently does not support docker.
+   You will be able to try out most of the tutorial content on Colab.
+Note that the Docker container deployment section is not executable on Google Colab due to its current lack of Docker support.

 #.
 Run the tutorial notebook from Docker